 The Scottish Fire and Rescue Service (SFRS) recognises that our organisation is under-represented by people from minority groups such as women, black and minority ethnic people, lesbian, gay, bi and trans people (LGBT) and those who identify as having a disability.

 In order to raise awareness and promote careers within the SFRS, we use Positive Action to encourage and inform individuals from minority groups.

 Positive Action does not mean lowering or diluting standards to help under-represented group pass our entry requirements, it ensures that only the best applicants are successful irrespective of race and/or gender.

 Positive Action refers to a number of activities employed by an organisation, which are designed to counteract the effects of past discrimination and to minimize stereotyping.
 Action can be taken to encourage individuals from particular groups to take advantage of opportunities for work and training.
 This can be done where under representation of particular groups has been identified.

-For more information on working with us, please visit the Fire Scotland website.
+For more information on working with us, please visit Scottish Fire and Rescue Service website.